 Repair or Replace Grapples With Moley Magnetics

 Even with an understanding of how to maintain your grapple attachments, time and tough assignments eventually wear out even the best grapples.
 You can only build up for so long before the metallic equivalent of a band-aid solution isn’t good enough anymore.
-When the time comes to switch out your grapples, look to the durable and long-lasting excavator grapple attachments we offer at Moley Magnetics.
+When the time comes to switch out your grapples, look to the durable and long-lasting waste handling grapples we offer at Moley Magnetics.
 For laying down or tearing up trackage, our truck crane railroad grapples are specially designed for railroad ties.
 Demolition grapples combine clutching and scooping with high-tine configurations that keep small debris from filtering back down to the ground.
 For more of an emphasis on grabbing the big targets and leaving the little stuff behind, orange peel grapples use four tines at 90-degree angles from each other to immediately collect sizable scrap.

 Moley has you covered when everyday maintenance isn’t enough to keep your grapple at peak performance but you’re not ready to make a new purchase.
 Moley’s technicians are available to perform repairs on your grapple attachments, examining all your moving parts and determining what to do to ensure that your grapple is practically as good as new.
 Maintenance matters and a good grapple is, of course, something worth holding on to.